phoenixsite/django-latch2/docs/quickstart.rst

 Quick start
 ===========

-First, you'll need to install django-latch2.
+First, you'll need to install django-latch.
 If you haven't already done it, see :ref:`the installation options <install>`.

 .. _obtain_credentials: